Major indexes slip on Wall Street, reversing early gains

-Stocks gave up an early gain and turned lower in morning trading Tuesday.
+Stocks gave up an early gain and turned lower in afternoon Tuesday.
 The market had started higher after the latest data on inflation came in better than economists had expected.

-Communications and industrial companies has some of the broadest losses, while health care stocks gained ground.
+Banks and industrial companies has some of the broadest losses, while technology and health care stocks gained ground.

 U.S. consumer prices rose a lower-than-expected 0.3% last month, the smallest increase in seven months and a hopeful sign that inflation pressures may be cooling.
 Investors initially reacted well to the data and stocks gained ground early on, but the gains quickly faded.